upperlinecode/teacher-guide-ruby-basics/README.md

 end
 ```

 Before running, ask students to predict what will happen if the user says their name is Beyonce.
 Then ask what will happen if the user gives a different name.
+Be prepared for students to notice that 'beyonce' with a lowercase b will not work.

 Ask students to try running this program to get both results.
 Preface this with the fact that about HALF the students will get errors.
-A

 #### Compound operators and branching if statements